Welcome to the CMFA website

 Local Parish Walks of about 2 hours on Sunday mornings.

 KNOWN PROBLEMS ON FOOTPATHS IN THE AREA: if you want to check out a route that you plan to walk, then please click on this link.

 Upper Forge Bridge at Mawley.

 Shropshire Council have closed the Footbridge over the River Rea at Upper forge.
 Due the high water levels, the bridge has been damaged.
 The abutment on the Mawley side is cracked and is potentially dangerous.
 This bridge is the responsibility of the Council not Mawley Hall.
 We have impressed on the council how important this bridge is to local walkers.
-The official notice is next to this note.

 When walking in the countryside, please follow the Countryside Code.
 This link will open an informative leaflet on the code itself and gives plenty of information on the need for control of your dog, respecting the privacy of land owners and other matters.